ionic-team/ionic-docs/src/pages/appflow/quickstart/push.md

 nextUrl: '/docs/appflow/quickstart/deploy'
 ---

-In order for Appflow to access your code base you'll need to push a commit so that it shows up in your dashboard.
+In order for Appflow to access your code base you'll need to push a commit so that it shows up in your Dashboard.

+## Committing to Appflow
-If you are using GitHub, Bitbucket, or Bitbucket Server a new commit will show up every time you push to your git host.
+If you are using an integration with GitHub, Bitbucket or Bitbucket Server, a new commit will show up every time you push to your git host.

-If you are using the Ionic remote you'll need to push to it directly in order to see your commit in the dashboard.
+If you are using Ionic as your git remote, you'll need to push to your commit to Appflow directly to see your commit in the Dashboard.

 <docs-tabs tabs="GitHub / Bitbucket, Ionic Remote">
 <div slot="GitHubBitbucket">